Hold-enM14/MH_fork_capstone-project-team-c/README.md

 ## Folder Structure

-- `data`: contains the raw datasets, merged dataset, and data dictionary
+- `data`: contains the raw datasets, merged dataset, preprocessing and engineering dataset, and data dictionary
 - `notebooks`: contains the R Markdown source files with all code and analysis.
 - `reports`: contains all reports
 - `capstone-project-team-c.Rproj`: The RStudio Project file.
 Opening this file sets the project root